seansitter/mcsvr/README.md

 # Memcache implementation by Sean Sitter
-Thank you for taking the time to review my homework exercise.
+Thank you for taking the time to review my Slack homework exercise!

 Per the homework requirements, I have implemented a memcache server supporting the text protocol
 commands: get, gets, set, cas, and delete.